 Consumer Electronics Show (CES)

-The Consumer Technology Association’s 2017 trade show could bring more than 150,000 people to Las Vegas, making it one of the city’s largest conventions, both in number of attendees and economic impact.
-In fact, the show is so large it takes up room in the Las Vegas Convention Center, the Wynn and Encore, the Sands Expo Center at the Palazzo/Venetian, and City Center (the Cosmopolitan, Aria, and Vdara).
-Read more about it here.
+The ever-expanding Consumer Technology Association’s 2018 trade show could bring close to 200,000 people to Las Vegas.
+This makes it one of the city’s largest conventions, both in number of attendees and economic impact.
+The show is so large it occupies space in the Las Vegas Convention Center, the Wynn and Encore, the Sands Expo Center at the Palazzo/Venetian, and City Center (the Aria, Park MGM, and Vdara).

 AVN Adult Entertainment Expo

 The Adult Video News every January hosts its annual Adult Entertainment Expo, Adult Novelty Expo, and awards ceremony.
-The convention, set to take place at the Hard Rock Hotel between January 18–21, draws more than 25,000 celebrities, industry workers, and adult entertainment fans from around the globe.
-Read more here.
+The convention is set to take place at the Hard Rock Hotel between January 24–27.
+It draws more than 30,000 celebrities, industry workers, and adult entertainment fans from around the globe.